-Negri thanks Genge for head injury help
+I heard Negri choking - Genge

 Replacement Negri had been on the pitch for 16 minutes in the second half when he was knocked out in a collision.

+"I gave him a slap to see if he reacted," Genge said.

+"He just carried on choking so I didn't know if he had swallowed his tongue - that's why I tried to roll him on to his side."

-Once Genge called attention to Negri's condition, the 27-year-old received medical attention and was driven from the pitch on a stretcher.
+Once Genge called attention to Negri's condition, the 27-year-old received immediate medical attention and was driven from the pitch on a stretcher during England's 33-0 Six Nations win in Rome.

+Italy said Negri sustained "head trauma" and will now follow the return-to-play protocols for concussion.

+"I'm not a master in medicine, but I'm pretty sure you are supposed to put them in the recovery position so I tried to do that.
+I was quickly ushered away by the medics so I let them just carry on," added Genge.

 "Thank you so much Ellis Genge," Negri said to the prop on Twitter.
 "You are a top man.
 All good this side and feeling a lot better."

-Genge had written: "I've been told Sebastian Negri is up and about which is the most important take away from today."

 - 'Title is France's to lose, but other sides can hope' - Dawson